francois-le-ko4la/lovelace-entity-progress-card/README.md

 *   35 - 55 µg/m³:  `var(--accent-color)` → Unhealthy for sensitive groups
 *   55 - 150 µg/m³: `var(--red-color)` → Unhealthy air quality
 *   150 - 200 µg/m³: `var(--deep-purple-color)` → Very unhealthy air quality

+> [!IMPORTANT]
+> The information provided in this [color code/tool/analysis] is based on thresholds from the following [source](https://support.getawair.com/hc/en-us/articles/19504367520023-Understanding-Awair-Score-and-Air-Quality-Factors-Measured-By-Awair-Element).
+> This color code is for informational purposes only and should not be taken as professional advice or a standard to follow.
+It is crucial to consult the device's official documentation or current standards for the most accurate and up-to-date information.
+In case of any discrepancy between the information provided here and the device's documentation or current standards, the latter shall prevail.
+> The lower the value, the better it is generally considered to be.

 Each range is visually represented using the `mdi:air-filter` icon, ensuring a clear and intuitive display of PM2.5 pollution levels.